AkiChen/Correlative-Filters-Caffe/README.md

 }
 </code></pre>

-\2.
-Add a layer that takes the label propability distribution as output.
+2.Add a layer that takes the label propability distribution as output.
 Its name should be *softmax*.

 <pre><code>
 layer {